aaroncnc/Remora-GUI-Config-Tool/README.md

 # Remora-GUI-Config-Tool
 This is a GUI config tool for Remora for use with linux cnc.

-This is in beta for the moment.
+This is in alpha for the moment. not feature complete but a proof of concept.

 .
 To run the tool you will need to have PyQt5 installed.